ysmoradi/MicroOptimizationBenchmark/README.md

 I'm going to compare its performance with [FastCode](https://github.com/ysmoradi/MicroOptimizationBenchmark/blob/master/MicroOptimizationBenchmark/Program.cs#L43-L55) which uses struct instead of class, it uses direct method call instead of reflection and it uses ValueTask instead of Task.

-SlowCode performs reflection and other bad codes 100 times, and every 100 iterations only took 48.459 us!
+SlowCode performs reflection and other bad codes 100 times, and every 100 iterations has a (44.546) mean value!

 ``` ini